nycmeshnet/nycmesh.net/content/faq/index.md

 # Joining the Community

-### <a name="signup"></a>How do I sign up?
+## <a name="signup"></a>How do I sign up to get connected?

-After reading through the FAQs, fill out the [join form](/join) to be assigned a node, and look for an email from one of our volunteers with next steps (check your email spam folder or contact us directly at install@nycmesh.net if you don’t receive any reply).
+After reading through the FAQs, fill out the [join form](/join) to be assigned a Potential Node, and look for an email with next steps (check your email spam folder or contact us directly at install@nycmesh.net if you don’t receive any reply).

 If you would like to volunteer with NYC Mesh, reach out on [slack][] or join us at our monthly [meetup](https://www.meetup.com/nycmesh/).